exonum/exonum-python-client/README.md

 - 1024 - service instance ID.
 - "CreateWallet" - name of the message.
 - key_pair - public and private keys of the ed25519 public-key signature
 system.

-After invoking sign method we get a signed transaction.
+After invoking the sign method, we get a signed transaction.
 This transaction is ready for sending to the Exonum node.

-To see more examples and find out how to work with proofs go [here][proof].

 ### Getting Data on the Available Services